GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Hardware experiments

 \section{Hardware experiments}

-We conduct hardware experiments on a swarm of Crazyflie (CF) 2.1 platform\footnote{https://www.bitcraze.io/products/crazyflie-2-1/} to illustrate the applicability of the proposed method on real robotic systems.
-We conduct three sets of experiments as discussed below.
+We conduct hardware experiments on a swarm of Crazyflie (CF) 2.1 platform\footnote{https://www.bitcraze.io/products/crazyflie-2-1/} to illustrate the applicability of GCBF+ on real robotic systems.
+We conduct four sets of experiments as discussed below.
 The hardware setup is illustrated in \Cref{fig:CF exp setup}.
-We use a set of eight CF drones for the experiments.
-To communicate with the CFs, two Crazyradios are used so that four CFs are allocated on each of the Crazyradios.
+To communicate with the CFs, two Crazyradios are used.
 Localization is performed using the {Lighthouse localization system}\footnote{http://tinyurl.com/CFlighthouse}.
 Four {SteamVR Base Station 2.0}\footnote{http://tinyurl.com/lighthouseV2S} are mounted on tripods and placed on the corners of the flight area.